 [Original Version] Paid Social Media Jobs - An Overview

 I did it!
 After countless hours of concentration, I've finally gone through all the lessons and tested out the Paid Social Media Jobs (PSMJ) system.
 Now I am ready to share my experience with you.

-Here is my overview on Paid Social Media Jobs and what they are teaching you to do:
+Here is my overview of Paid Social Media Jobs and what they are teaching you to do:

-- You have to market your expertise to businesses that do not even know if they need your service
+- Learn how to market your expertise to businesses that do not even know if they need your service

-- You need to convince your clients to trust you with their social media accounts (i.e. the client’s facebook, twitter, etc)
+- Convince your clients to trust you with their social media accounts (i.e. the client's facebook, twitter, etc)

-- You have to write an legally documented agreement with your client
+- Write a legally documented agreement with your client

 - Once you have landed a job, you have to know how to manage your client's expectation

 - Charge your client's on the service rendered

 Do any of the tasks above look easy to you?
 Yes!
 I would probably say number 7 and 8 are the easiest.
 As you can see, you would probably need to perform tasks (1) to (6) before you can proceed to collect money from your client's.